 William Crapo Durant founded GM in 1908 after achieving financial success from building horse-drawn carriages.
 Since its founding, GM has contributed to several iconic American events, including collaborating with NASA to build the Lunar Rover, outfitting presidents in stylish Cadillacs, and even assisting in the creation of the first human heart pump.

 Mary Barra is GM’s first woman CEO and the first woman to head an automobile manufacturer.
-She took her first step to leading the Fortune 500 company at age 18, when she interned at the Pontiac Motor Division.
+She took her first step to lead the Fortune 500 company at age 18 when she interned at the Pontiac Motor Division.
 She has served as GM’s CEO since January 2014 and was elected chairman of GM’s board in January 2016.
-Her total compensation reached $23.7 million last year, making her the highest-paid Detroit Three CEO for the second year running.
+Her total compensation reached $23.7 million in 2020, the last year with salary data available, which made her the highest-paid Detroit Three CEO.

 Sean Dennison contributed to the reporting for this article.